The evolution of forecasting for decision making in dynamic environments: Introduction

+More generally, long term outcomes in diverse social-ecological systems depend on how individuals make decisions.
+The psychology of decision-making integrates experiences from the past, observations about the present, and expectations for the future ~\citep{zimbardo1999}.
+Time discounting measures individuals' inter-temporal preferences for rewards and costs, and it has been measured empirically in humans and other animals~\citep{mischel1989, odum2011}.
+Different discount rates imply different degrees of future orientation in thinking and decision-making.
+These differences in the weight placed on expectations for the future is known to impact environmental behaviors~\citep{carmi2013,carmi2014,enzler2019}.
+Theoretical work has also highlighted the impact of foresight on cooperation~\citep{perry2020foresight}.
+And, yet, much of the work on social-ecological modeling has assumed strategies and behaviors based in the current payoffs alone, disregarding projections for the future.
+In this paper, we will explore how individuals who forecast future environmental states might emerge in a population of myopic decision makers, and how forecasters then alter environmental dynamics.

-Economic and evolutionary theory both address the problem of decision making in strategic settings.
-But economic and evolutionary analyses make vastly different assumptions about what information is available to individuals, and how individuals use that information.
-In a classical economical analysis, equilibrium strategies are identified such that fully informed and perfectly rational agents have no incentive to unilaterally deviate -- that is, a Nash equillibria~\citep{nash1950}.
-On the other hand, evolutionary game theory does not require individuals who know much, if anything, about the game they are playing~\citep{maynardsmith}, but who rather make strategic decisions through a myopic search process.
-Such agents that lack cognition altogether will eventually reach an equilibrium, called an evolutionarily stable strategy (ESS)~\citep{maynardsmith}.
+Economic and evolutionary theory both address the problem of decision-making in strategic settings.
+But economic and evolutionary analyses make vastly different assumptions about what information is available to individuals and how individuals use that information.
+In classical economic analyses, equilibrium strategies are identified such that fully informed and perfectly rational agents have no incentive to deviate unilaterally -- that is, a Nash equilibrium~\citep{nash1950}.
+On the other hand, evolutionary game theory does not require individuals to know much, if anything, about the game they are playing~\citep{maynardsmith} but, instead, considers individuals who make strategic decisions through a myopic search process.
+Such agents that lack cognition altogether nonetheless typically approach an equilibrium called an evolutionary stable strategy (ESS)~\citep{maynardsmith}.
 Remarkably, in static environments, these two concepts are tightly coupled: all ESS's are Nash equilibria, and all strict Nash equilibria are ESS's.

 The remarkable concordance between the long-term behavior of fully rational individuals versus the behavior of simple myopic agents does not carry over when strategic interactions take place in a changing environment, or when the strategies themselves generate environmental feedback.
 In a changing environment, a strategy that is favorable today may be detrimental tomorrow.
-In this setting, there is a wide gulf between the behaviors predicted by traditional game theory versus those that arise dynamically in an evolving population of myopic agents.
+In this setting, there is a wide gulf between the behaviors predicted by traditional game theory and bioeconomic theory~\citep{clark} versus those that arise dynamically in an evolving population of myopic agents.